brentarias/qhsm/README.md

         // ... state and action implementation provided by you.
     }

-Activating the state machine is as follows:
+An example of creating, using, and then persisting the state machine is as follows:

     var person = new PersonMachine();

     //Optionally provide a delegate for logging.
-    person.TraceEvent = Trace;
+    person.TraceEvent = (i,e) => Console.WriteLine(i.Name);

-    // This will either initialize or resume operations of the state-machine. person.Start();

-If the state machine requires an initial event input before reacting, then the code would be as
-follows:

-    var person = new PersonMachine();
+    // Initialize the state-machine for first-time use.
+    // There is a matching Close() routine that should
+    // only be called if an urgent shut-down of the
+    // overall process is needed.
     person.Start();

+    //Dispatch a couple events, to simulate work...
+    // An example of an object-based event. await person.Dispatch(new TiredMessage());
-    await person.Dispatch(PersonSignals.Noise);
+    // An example of an enum-based event. await person.Dispatch(PersonSignals.Noise);

-    //A user-defined persistence routine which saves the state of the state-machine.
-    SaveTheStateSomewhere(person.CurrenState);
+    //Time to persist.
+Under normal operations,
+    //this is NOT grounds for calling person.Close().

+    //The type of 'state' depends on how the state
+    //machine was declared.
+    var state = person.CurrentState;
+    SaveTheStateSomewhere(state);

-The `await` allows the calling code to know when the state machine is no longer processing events, which means it can then be serialized for persistence and resumed later.
-To restore the state-machine, the code would be:
+The `await` statements shown above allow the calling code to know when the state-machine is no longer processing events, which means it is safe to persist the state.

+### Persistence Deep Dive

+Because the state-machine is still online (but inactive) during your persistence step, it can be directed to take contingency steps to compensate for a persistence failure:

+    var state = person.CurrentState;
+    try
+    {
+        await SaveTheStateSomewhere(state);
+    }
+    catch (Exception ex)
+    {
+        //Both of the examples in this catch block assume
+        //that the "PersonSignals" for the "PersonMachine"
+        //have had suitable additions...

+        //Here "Partition" is meant in the CAP theory sense.
+        //It is just an example event to send... await person.Dispatch(SubscriberSigs.Partition);
+        //Or another possibility:
+        await person.Dispatch(ex);
+    }

+In the above example, the state-machine might do something as complex as initiating a saga-oriented transaction rollback, or something as simple as writing a message to an emergency log.

+To restore the state-machine from the persistent store, the code would be:

     //User defined routine to fetch the state. var state = GetTheStateFromSomwhere(id);
     person.Start(state);

 The variable `state` is either a string, or a user defined type.
 To declare a user defined type, then the state machine is declared with that type:

     public class MyStateMachine : QHsm<MyUserType> {...}

 The user defined type must implement the `IQHsmState` interface, which is defined as follows:

     public interface IQHsmState
     {